acmmmsys/2018-HTTP-Adaptive-Streaming-QoE-Estimation-With-P.1203/data/README.md

     - `noni_sizes_average`: Average size of non-I frames
     - `sample_index`: Index of the output sample (1 per second)
     - `pvs_id`: Identifier of the PVS
+- `features/features_mode2.tar.bz2`: Per-output-sample aggregated features used for Pv mode 2, as parsed by the measurement window.
+One CSV file for each PVS, see column description below.
+If `BS_TwoPercentQP1` is not present, 2% of the bitstream are not enough to provide bitstream data, hence the features from mode 1 needs to be used for calculation.
-- `features/features_mode3.tar.bz2`: Per-output-sample aggregated features used for Pv mode 2 and 3, as parsed by the measurement window.
+- `features/features_mode3.tar.bz2`: Per-output-sample aggregated features used for Pv mode 3, as parsed by the measurement window.
 One CSV file for each PVS, with columns:
     - `pvs_id`: Identifier of the PVS
     - `mode`: (fixed to 3)
     - `codec`: Video codec (fixed to H.264)